Analyzing Wikipedia browsing history

 Here are a couple of sample Wikipedia clickstream data rows:

 The resulting clickstream data is an anonymized version of our collective browsing history on Wikipedia, released in monthly batches.
-We can use data science techniques to explore what’s in it.
+We can use data science techniques to explore it.

 So, let’s see what we’ve been up to on Wikipedia in December 2018.